ricardoom/dominotrono/content/features/html.md

   class: triangle
 ---

-Here are a few things I've been done where I've authored the markup in a significant way...
+Here a number of projects where I've authored the markup or otherwise been instrumental in the design and development of the entire project in a significant way...